FineCheck

 Can I dispute the fine myself with this report?

 Yes.
 The report includes specific dispute language you can use in a written response to the board.
 Many owners successfully resolve disputes at that stage without escalation.
-If the board won't budge, you can file at Alberta's CDRT — see the FAQ below.
+If the board won't budge, you can file at Alberta's CDRT.

 What's the Alberta CDRT and do I need to go through it?

 The Condominium Dispute Resolution Tribunal launched April 1, 2026, and is Alberta's new low-cost forum for specific condo disputes — including fines (Condominium Property Act, s.35).
-You don't haveto go through it.
+You don't have to go through it.
 Many fines resolve when an owner writes a response citing the procedural issues our report flags.
-But if the board won't budge, the CDRT is where you'd take it next, and our report is the kind of evidence the tribunal evaluates.
 Filing fee is $150.
 You can self-represent.
 Applications must be filed within one year of when you knew about the dispute.
 Read our full CDRT guide →

 Do you offer this for property managers or boards too?